Table of Contents

 There are two distinct types of rollovers, direct and indirect.

 Indirect rollovers tend to be more complicated.
 With an indirect rollover, your existing 401(k) provider sends you a check for the proceeds that you deposit into your personal bank account.
 You then have 60 days to re-deposit those funds into your new IRA.
-Failure to reinvest the monies into an IRS-approved plan within the allotted 60 days creates a taxable event and if you are under 59.5 years of age, you will also incur a 10% penalty.
+Failure to deposit the monies into an IRS-approved plan within the allotted 60 days is a taxable event because it’s considered distribution.
+If you are under 59.5 years of age, you will also incur a 10% penalty.

 A direct transfer between custodians is less complex.
 With a direct transfer, your 401(k) provider will issue a check payable to your new custodian.
 They will then mail the check to you to forward or they will send it directly to the custodian on your behalf.

 Most 401(k) providers can initiate your gold IRA rollover verbally over the phone.
 Government-sponsored retirement accounts require you to complete their own internal rollover documents.
-The complete rollover process can take between 2 and 6 weeks.
+The complete rollover process generally takes around 2 weeks.

 When you transfer your existing IRA to your new self-directed account, it is not a taxable event because you are moving funds between qualified, tax-deferred plans.
 The same rules apply if you do a rollover from a 401(k), 403(b), 457(b), or TSP.